phnthnhnm/evc/README.md

 ## Acknowledgements

 - [Echo Value Calculator](https://www.echovaluecalc.com) by [AstyuteChick](https://github.com/AstyuteChick)
+- [Tethys.gg](https://tethys.gg/resonators) for UI inspiration on the resonator card design
 - This app uses assets from the game Wuthering Waves by Kuro Games.
 EVC GUI is not affiliated with or endorsed by Kuro Games.
 All trademarks and copyrights belong to their respective owners.